10 Mar How to get a Schengen Visa from India

 If things go well, your visa should come in 15 working days if you are applying for a Schengen visa from India.
 In case of a rejection, you may require to submit additional documents and this process may go up to 30 days.

 What Can You Do If Your Visa Gets Refused?

 In case you have all the required documents you can make an appeal.
-While refusing, the concerned embassy will be sharing the exact reason of the grounds of refusal and the laws supporting it.
+While refusing, the concerned embassy will be sharing the exact reason for the grounds of refusal and the laws supporting it.
 You can then check with VFS on the specific procedure pertaining to an appeal thereafter.
-Here are some common reasons for refusal of a Schengen visa from India.
+Here are some common reasons for the refusal of a Schengen visa from India.